|Frequently Asked Questions

 Will this program help me in Board Recertification?

-The American Board of Psychiatry and Neurology (ABPN) has reviewed NEI's "Master Psychopharmacology Program Self-Assessments, 2018-2020 Edition" and has approved this program as part of a comprehensive lifelong learning and self-assessment program, which is mandated by the American Board of Medical Specialties (ABMS) as a necessary component of maintenance of certification.
+The Master Psychopharmacology Program provides education on the specialized practice of psychopharmacology and can be a valuable resource in studying for recertification.
+The American Board of Psychiatry and Neurology (ABPN) has reviewed NEI's "Master Psychopharmacology Program Self-Assessments, 2021-2023 Edition" and has approved this program as part of a comprehensive lifelong learning and self-assessment program, which is mandated by the American Board of Medical Specialties (ABMS) as a necessary component of maintenance of certification.
 In addition, self-assessment and final exam questions are written with tactics employed by the National Board of Medical Examiners.
-The program includes the latest information on psychopharmacology and can be a valuable resource in studying for recertification.